blooo-io/hw-app-klaytn/README.md

 [Github](https://github.com/LedgerHQ/ledgerjs/),
 [Ledger Devs Slack](https://ledger-dev.slack.com/)

-## @blooo/hw-app-klaytn
+## @ledgerhq/hw-app-helium

-Ledger Hardware Wallet Klaytn JavaScript bindings.
+Ledger Hardware Wallet Helium JavaScript bindings.

 ***

 ## Are you adding Ledger support to your software wallet?

-You may be using this package to communicate with the Ethereum Nano App.
+You may be using this package to communicate with the Helium Nano App.

 For a smooth and quick integration: